Image Search

 Pinesiskin, Alaska – Image 2548

 I am still recovering for the holidays and sorry I am late with a new photo.
 This photo I shot in the backyard of my friend, Nick Jans.
 It was early spring with the buds just appearing and the flocks of birds were migrating through Juneau.
-Beside this pinesiskin, there were flocks of ...
+Beside this pinesiskin, there were flocks of cross-bills.
+This photo is available as a print.
+Go to the black bar on the left-hand side of the page and click on prints for sizes, prices and different images available.
+Camera: Nikon F/5, Lens: 500mm f/4 ...

 Iceberg, Mendenhall Glacier, Juneau, Alaska – Image 2546